ArturMarekNowak/gRPCGraphQLWebSockets/README.md

 After project is build and run the four API's can be accessed via given URL's:

-- http://localhost:5000/swagger/index.html - under this URL well-know <em>Swagger</em> documentation documents REST and gRPC endpoints
+- http://localhost:5000/swagger/index.html - under this URL well-know <em>Swagger</em> documentation documents REST and gRPC endpoints:
 	- http://localhost:5000/rest
 	- http://localhost:5000/grpc
 - http://localhost:5000/graphql - under this URL the <em>Banana Cake Pop</em> tool can be accessed which allows to test GraphQL with ease
 - http://localhost:5000/signalr - under this URL the SignalR server operates.
 Unfortunately no "built-in" tool is implementated to test it.
 Hence I made a simple SignalR client.
 But I hope that it changes soon and the SignalR endpoints would be accessible from SwaggerUI.

+For container the origin is: http://localhost:8080/

 Solution structure is as following: